What outdoor experiences do you offer?

-BOLD & GOLD will be operating one and two-week trips that include a mix of climbing, camping, and backpacking experiences.
+BOLD & GOLD operates one and two-week summer trips that include a mix of climbing, camping, and backpacking experiences.

 How is BOLD & GOLD different from summer resident camp experiences?